X-Engineer-001/ABCDEFL/README.md

 # Architecture Based on Cross-validation and Decentralized Ensemble Federated Learning (ABCDEFL)
-Placeholder for open-source experiments scripts of an unpublished paper.
+Placeholder for open-source experiment scripts of an unpublished paper.